elfry2/kami/README.md

 - Switch to the previous buffer (tab) -> ```Ctrl```+ ```Shift```+```Tab``` in normal mode

 ## Troubleshooting
-- **Lualine arrows not showing, only rectangles; missing icons; etc.** The script has installed Agave Nerd Font Mono on your system.
+- **Lualine arrows not showing, only rectangles; missing icons; etc.** The script has installed RobotoMono Nerd Font on your system.
 Configure your terminal to use it or another nerd font of your choice